 Top left: 2 R N-1.

 Don't feel that you're forced to maintain the same front side at all times.
 If it's more convenient to use a different face as the front, then by all means, reorient the front and move the cube around as much as you want!
 Rubik's Revengers: revenge is yours!
-Join your fellow Cubists and Pocket Cubists at the end for a special message.
+Join your fellow Cubists and Pocket Cubists at the bottom of the page for a special message.

 The same thing applies here.
 If another side would be more convenient, then reorient and move it around!
 OK, people, we're into the final stretch.
 Again, get your edge centres lined up with an appropriate gap, eg.